karicodes/100daysofcode/log.md

 **Today's Progress**: Today I worked on my travel site again.

 **Thoughts:** I installed semantic ui and got a navbar rendering.
 Already having to start learning more about typescript as it was constant typescript errors!

+### Day 30: May 26, 2020

+**Today's Progress**: Today I worked on my travel site again.

+**Thoughts:** I spent my time today changing a class based component (navbar imported from semantic ui) into a functional based component.
+This meant getting to revisit the state hook and revise what I learned previously on this.